jeromemargueron/nucleardatapy/README.md

 Now everything is done about the compilation.
 You can come back to the python folder.

-# Finally, use the python toolkit
+# Use nucleardatapy python toolkit

-go to the folder samples/ and try that:
+Go to the folder mylib/nucleardatapy/samples/nucleardatapy_samples/_ and try that:

-$ python3 sample_tovSolver_read.py
+$ python3 sample_SetupMicro.py

 # Test the python toolkit

 A set of tests can be easily performed.
 They are stored in tests/ folder.

 Launch:

-$ bash tests_run.bash
+$ bash run_tests.bash